Ihor666777/reactToDo/README.md

 2. `cd` in to the root folder
 3. `yarn install`
 4. `yarn start`
-5. Enjoy you to do list
+5. Enjoy your to do list